 Winterfest is a nonprofit event with a volunteer staff, and your payment is considered a donation.
 We will do our best to accommodate change requests with a fee of $10 per guest in addition to any difference in price.
 Please note that our tours are often full and we may not be able to find seats for you at your preferred time.

 How do you deliver my tickets?

-Our conductor boards the tours by name, so you don't need to have a physical ticket with you.
+At check in we will confirm your reservations by name, so you don't need to have a physical ticket with you.
 You are welcome to print the electronic tickets we send you.

 You can also have your tickets delivered by mail for a small fee.
 Postal delivery may take 3-5 days and is not always available.

 What if I can't print my reservations?
 What if I lose them or forget to bring them?

 Don't worry!
 We have your reservations on file, so it's not necessary to bring paper tickets with you to the tour.